 Serving Suggestions

-- Green Beans or Collard Greens: These veggies add freshness and a nutritious component to the feast.
+- Green Beans or Collard Greens: Veggies add a fresh, healthy touch.

 Storing and Reheating Tips